RoryVelthuis/grid-pathfinding/README.md

-# Canvas Animation Template
+# Pathfinding on a Grid

-This project serves as a template for canvas animation projects.
-It includes an `AnimationCanvas` component with an update and render loop to facilitate the creation of animations.
+This project demonstrates pathfinding algorithms on a grid using canvas animations.
+It includes an `AnimationCanvas` component that facilitates the creation of animations and moves object on a grid along paths

 ## Features

 - `AnimationCanvas` component
     - Update loop
     - Render loop
+    - Pathfinding visualization
+- A* Pathfinding algorithm
+- Grid-based layout management
+- Interactive canvas with mouse position tracking

 ## Getting Started